rajasree11/Web-Server-Log-Anomaly-Detection-Using-LLMs-and-GNNs/README.md

 This repository contains the implementation of the paper:

-"Comparative Analysis of Large Language Models and Graph Neural Networks for Web Server Log Anomaly Detection"
+"Anomaly Detection in Server Logs Using Large Language Models and Graph Neural Networks"

 ## Frameworks